jbloomlab/SARSr-CoV_homolog_survey/results/summary/merge_sequencing.md

 backgrounds due to variations in length over evolutionary time.
 We then output the variant\_class as wildtype, mutant, invalid (unintended mutation), indel (also unintended), synonymous, or stop mutant.

-Also note – we have two backgrounds currently present for SARS-CoV-1\_Urbani and SARS-CoV-2.
-For SARS-CoV-1, we created our own “in-house” SSM libraries in the 2693 background coding sequence due to delay in shipment of the product from Genscript.
-The Genscript product did arrive in time for PacBio sequencing, so we included it for barcode attribution in case there were problems with our “in-house” assembly, but if the “in-house” assembly looks good, we will move forward with just that background as it is what was included in our first round of ACE2 titrations.
-On the SARS-CoV-2 side, the tube from Genscript corresponding to the SSM library for position S494 had zero volume, and it does not appear that DNA was deposited in any of the other tubes inadvertently since I do not see these mutated positions present in this background.
-In expectation that this was the case, we performed SSM at position S494 in our 2649 background SARS-CoV-2 sequence, meaning we will pool the mutants across these two backgrounds to get our final set of mini-mutant scanning mutants.

     #load a table giving the indexing of nucleotide numbers for sites targeted in each mutated background
     index <- read.csv(file=config$mutant_indexing_file,stringsAsFactors=F)